AlexsLemonade/scpca-docs/docs/download_files.md

 # Get the sample metadata for a project
 sample_metadata <- get_sample_metadata(project_id = "SCPCP000001")

-# Download a data for a sample
+# Download data for a sample
 # this function returns a vector of the downloaded file paths
 file_paths <- download_sample(
   sample_id = "SCPCS000001",